permabullnino/Backups/dcr_vwap.md

 (1) Target Ticket Pool Size: 40,960 tickets
 (2) Ticket Votes per Block: 5 - please note tickets get released from ticket pool after voting and need to be repurchased at the most recent ticket price
 (3) Block Times: ~5 minutes on average
-(4) Difficulty Adjustment: every 144 blocks - this 144 block period will be referred to as a "ticket window" herein (5) Ticket Voting: Pseudo-random
+(4) Difficulty / Ticket Price Adjustment: every 144 blocks - this 144 block period will be referred to as a "ticket window" herein
+(5) Ticket Voting: Pseudo-random

 We can take these base parameters and point out a few extra noteworthy aspects of the Decred ticket system: